franknoirot/franknoirot.co/posts/svelte-build-time-data-preprocessing.md

 ## Using our custom preprocesser

-Let's right the data "fetching" logic first, and save it in `buildTime.js`
+Let's write the data "fetching" logic first, and save it in `buildTime.js`

 ```jsx
 // ./src/svelte-build-vars/buildTime.js